Abhimanyu Thakur*, Ambika P. Mishra, Bishnupriya Panda, Diana C.S. Rodríguez, Isha Gaurav and Babita Majhi Pages 3569 - 3578 ( 10 )

-Artificial intelligence, machine learning, pharmaceutical research, biomedical research.
+Artificial intelligence, machine learning, pharmaceutical research, biomedical research, pharmaceutical and biomedical applications, conventional statistical analyses.

-Department of Biomedical Sciences, City University of Hong Kong, Department of Computer Science and Engineering, Institute of Technical Education and Research, Siksha 'O' Anusandhan University, Bhubaneswar, Orissa, Department of Computer Science and Engineering, Institute of Technical Education and Research, Siksha 'O' Anusandhan University, Bhubaneswar, Orissa, Foundation for Clinical and Applied Cancer Research-FICMAC, Bogotá, Patna Women’s College (Autonmous), Patna, Bihar, Department of Computer Science and Information Technology, Guru Ghashidas Vishwavidyalaya (A Central University), Bilaspur, Chhattisgarh
+Department of Biomedical Sciences, City University of Hong Kong, Hong Kong SAR, Department of Computer Science and Engineering, Institute of Technical Education and Research, Siksha 'O' Anusandhan University, Bhubaneswar, Orissa, Department of Computer Science and Engineering, Institute of Technical Education and Research, Siksha 'O' Anusandhan University, Bhubaneswar, Orissa, Foundation for Clinical and Applied Cancer Research-FICMAC, Bogota, Patna Women’s College (Autonmous), Patna, Bihar, Department of Computer Science and Information Technology, Guru Ghashidas Vishwavidyalaya (A Central University), Bilaspur, Chhattisgarh